 A MOS 'N' ANDY have turned out to be mere stooges for Broadway.
-They returned to Chicago and way, They returned to Chicago and released their amateur recommendations on current N'Yawk plays and play spots...
-If Paul Whiteman comes to the Windy City for the World's Fair, it isn't likely to be at the Edgewater Beach, for Mark Fisher will leave there on All Fool's Day, in fayor of Al Kyale, perhaps.
-Day in favor of Al Kvale, perhaps, but with definite plans to be back at the spot early in May.
+They returned to Chicago and released their amateur recommenda-tions on current N'Yawk plays and play spots . . .
+If Paul Whiteman comes to the Windy City for the World's Fair, it isn't likely to be at the Edgewater Beach, for Mark Fisher will leave there on All Fool's Day in favor of Al Kvale, perhaps, but with definite plans to be back at the spot early in May.